MHMD1001/New-York-Yellow-Taxi-Data-ETL-Pipeline/README.md

 ## Description

-This project is a data pipeline designed to pull New York Yellow Taxi trip records for the year 2022 from the TLC Trip Record Data website.
-The extracted data is ingested into a PostgreSQL database.
-The project includes various components, such as Docker configurations, Airflow setup, and Python scripts for data ingestion.
+This comprehensive project automates the Extraction, Transformation, and Loading (ETL) process for the New York Yellow Taxi trip records throughout 2022.
+Leveraging the TLC Trip Record Data website, the pipeline orchestrates a series of tasks, including data download, ingestion into a PostgreSQL database, upload to Google Cloud Storage (GCS), and the creation of a BigQuery external table referencing the GCS stored data.
 The project serves a dual purpose – ensuring operational efficiency with PostgreSQL and unlocking the power of BigQuery for advanced analytics.
-It's not just about storing data; it's about empowering data-driven decisions and insights
+It's not just about storing data; it's about empowering data-driven decisions and insights.

 ## Project Structure
 ### Docker Compose Configuration